non/zzbot/README.md

   + On Slack, this would be `@zzbot val x = 9`

-On Slack, it may be useful to post code inside of backticks to avoid markdown formatting.
-ZZ Bot will allow single or triple backticks, the following are all equivalent:
+On Slack, it may be useful to post code inside of backticks to avoid markdown formatting, especially in code that uses `*` or `_`.
+ZZ Bot will allow single or triple backticks, the following are all
+equivalent:

 ````
 ! import spire.math.implicits._